IshaqJunejo/flappy-bird-clone/README.md

 # Flappy Bird Clone

-This Flappy Bird Clone was made as our First Semester Project in Bachelors of Science in Artificial Intelligence from Mehran University of Engineering and Technology, Jamshoro.
+This Flappy Bird Clone was made as our First Semester Project in Bachelors of Science in Artificial Intelligence from **MUET** (Mehran University of Engineering and Technology), Jamshoro.

 ### Screenshots
 ![Starting Screen](Screenshots/Start-Screen.png)